Inspiring friendships

 Randy Woodley

-The Woodleys have been influencing and mentoring Indigenous leaders and others, for over three decades.
-Their service to the most disenfranchised people in America led them to become serious about important issues such as peace, racism and eco-justice.
+The Woodleys have been influencing and mentoring Indigenous leaders and others, for over four decades.
+Their service to the most disenfranchised people in America led them to become serious about important issues such as peace, racism, and eco-justice.

 EDITH AND RANDY WOODLEY

-Edith and Randy Woodley co-founded their non-profit, Eloheh in January 1999 with a passion to develop culturally appropriate service among America’s Indigenous peoples.
+Edith and Randy Woodley co-founded their non-profit, Eloheh/Eagle’s Wings in January 1999 with a passion for developing culturally appropriate service among America’s Indigenous peoples.
 The Woodleys saw the many needs in Native American communities yet neither the government nor the institutional churches/non-profits were addressing them well.
-With three decades of personal experience together in service among their own Indigenous people, Randy and Edith have been building bridges of hope where it had been abandoned.
+With four decades of personal experience together in service among their own Indigenous people, Randy and Edith have been building bridges of hope where it had been abandoned and creating agency where there was only dependency.

-As they brought hope and restored faith in Indigenous communities they saw the gifts residing in Native Americans were desperately needed among the non-Native population.
-To educate and restore all communities The Woodleys offer Speaking Presentations, Workshops, Teaching/Learning Gatherings, Consulting, Online Courses, Coaching, and Camps.
-Together, Edith & Randy Woodley have founded many initiatives and movements including their current organization, Eloheh/Eagle's Wings with a motto of: “Inspiring friendships, Engaging worldviews, Challenging structures.”
+As the Woodleys brought hope and restored empowerment in Indigenous communities they observed the gifts already residing within Native Americans were desperately needed among the non-Native population.
+To educate and restore all communities to a sense or harmony, the Woodleys offer Speaking Presentations, Workshops, Teaching/Learning Gatherings, Consulting, Online Courses, Coaching, and Camps.
+Together, Edith & Randy Woodley have founded many initiatives and movements including their current organization, Eloheh/Eagle's Wings with the motto: “Inspiring friendships, Engaging worldviews, Challenging structures.”
+In 2021 the Woodleys received the Oregon Ecumenists of the Year Award for their interfaith work and their “leadership for fostering justice, equity, and compassion.”

 Randy and Edith Woodley have become recognized elders/wisdom-keepers in their community; having raised a family strong in their Indigenous traditions and practices.
 Along the way, the Woodleys have embodied the innate values and perspectives that have sustained America's Indigenous peoples for centuries.
 Those same values are not only available now, to help humanity in our current times of crisis, but they are essential to our future survival.